The 2021 MLB season is back! But blackouts are still here.

 Bypassing MLB.tv blackouts on Android and iOS MLB At Bat app

-If you want to bypass a blackout on the MLB At Bat app on either iOS or Android, we’re sorry to inform you that this is now much harder as of 2017.
-When we tested this before, we advised users to connect to a VPN server with an IP address outside of their blackout market.
-Android users could then use a fake GPS app to spoof their location to match the one set in their VPN.
+If you want to bypass a blackout on the MLB At Bat app on iOS or Android, we’re sorry to inform you that this is much harder as of 2017.
+When we tested this before, we advised users to connect to a VPN server with an IP address outside their blackout market.
+Android users could then use a fake GPS app to spoof their location to match the one in their VPN.

 “At bat is unable to reliably verify your location.
 Tap Help below for more information about blackout restrictions.”